 “Sometimes asking for help is the most meaningful example of self-reliance.” – an excerpt from a poem by U.S. Senator Cory Booker

 Remain Socially Connected

 There are short-term, temporary care options, otherwise known as respite care options, that you can tap on when you take a break from caregiving, or when you need just that bit of extra assistance from time to time, such as when the helper goes on home leave.

-(for seniors who require some supervision or need some assistance with daily care activities)
+Suitable for: Seniors who require some supervision or need some assistance with daily care activities.

-(for seniors who are more frail and require nursing needs)
+Suitable For: Seniors who are more frail and require nursing needs.

 You are encouraged to plan early for respite services and pre-enrol with your preferred senior care centre or nursing home for respite care.
 By pre-enrolling, you will complete some pre-admission applications in advance so that it shortens the time to access respite care when you need it.